GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 For example, the URL:
 *http://galwaycarparks.ie/delete/ObjectID=2*
 Will delete the car park with the Object ID of 2.
-The data will be returned in JSON format, with the following properties:

 This is an example of what the response you can expect from the DELETE method: